StefanCDY/GDMap/README.md

 * Author : Stefan

-* Starting time : 2016-07-25
+* Starting-Time : 2016-07-25

-* Program entrance : 'MainWindows.java'
+* Program-Entrance : 'MainWindows.java'

 * It's a Map-Desktop-Application of Mac

-* Using the AMap JS-API and SWT/JFace
+* Using the JS-API of AMap and SWT/JFace